What is Hodgkin disease?

 These types of lymphomas differ in how they behave, spread, and respond to treatment, so it’s important to tell them apart.
 Doctors can most often tell the difference between them by looking at the cancer cells under a microscope.
 Sometimes, lab tests might be needed to do this.

 Both children and adults can get Hodgkin disease.
 This document covers treatment in both groups.

-To learn about non-Hodgkin lymphoma, see our document Non-Hodgkin Lymphoma.
+To learn about non-Hodgkin lymphoma, see Non-Hodgkin Lymphoma.

 The lymph system and lymphoid tissue

 To understand Hodgkin disease, it helps to know about the body’s lymph system.
 The lymph system is part of the immune system, which helps fight infections.
 The lymph system is made up of lymphoid tissue, lymph vessels, and a clear fluid called lymph.

 Lymphoid tissue includes the lymph nodes and other organs that are part of the body’s immune and blood-forming systems.
 Lymph nodes are bean-size collections of lymphoid tissue in many places throughout the body.
 Other parts of the lymph system include the spleen, the bone marrow (soft inner part of some bones), the tonsils, and the thymus.
 Lymphoid tissue can also be found in other organs, such as the stomach and intestines.

 Lymphoid tissue is made up mainly of lymphocytes, which are special white blood cells that fight infection.
 There are 2 types of lymphocytes:

 Start and spread of Hodgkin disease

 Lymphoid tissue is found in many parts of the body, so Hodgkin disease can start almost anywhere.
 Most often it starts in lymph nodes in the upper part of the body (in the chest, neck, or under the arms).